Progetto-ItaCa/Progetto-ItaCa.github.io/pages/fest.md

 The seminar will be live on [Zoom]() every __Thursday__ at __13.00 CET__.
 The password of the meeting is __ItaCa__.

 The main event will last a couple of hours, but everyone is invited to stay longer for the (scientific) chat.
-In order to make the scientific conversation smoother we have integrated the [STRUMENTO DELLA MORTE DI BEPPE]().
+In order to make the scientific conversation smoother we have integrated [Whiteboard](https://www.whiteboard.team).
 We host the video content of this meeting on our [YT channel]().

 ## Schedule